bartholomews/ludovico/README.md

 ## Development mode

+Running the Figwheel built in server doesn't seem to work with `cljs-bach`
+(might be an issue similar to https://github.com/luminus-framework/luminus-template/issues/237)
+So you need to run the standalone server at port 3000.

 To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal:

 ```